 Exporting your video design

-Download your video as a MP4 file.
+Download your video as a GIF or an MP4 file.
 We'll send you an email link when it's done.
 Now you're ready to upload your video design to social!

 Because video files are large, they may take some time to export from PicMonkey.
 Keep in mind that exporting time depends on the length of your video(s) in your design, and your internet speed—short, small videos will export quickly, larger and longer videos will take a few minutes.
 If you want to wait for the file to download, go for it, but otherwise get on with your day and we’ll send you an email with a link to your video file when it’s finished exporting and ready to use (we will email the address associated with your account).
 The link to your video download will expire in seven days, so make sure to grab it before then.